 By law we are allowed to introduce ‘selective licensing schemes’ in areas of Manchester.
 In these areas private landlords, or their managing agents, have to have a licence for each home they rent out.
 To get licences they would have to pay and meet certain standards.

-- a low demand for houses – with few people wanting to live there
+- a low demand for houses – with few people wanting

 - significant and persistent problems with antisocial behaviour

 - high levels of crime